Colombia in Detail

 - Was implicated in an influence-peddling scandal involving his two sons, who invested in land whose value skyrocketed when authorities designated it part of a tax-free industrial zone.

+One of the biggest controversies to hit the Uribe government was the wiretapping scandal – the illegal surveillance of opposition politicians, journalists and lawyers by the intelligence services.
 The country’s 7,000-strong intelligence agency – the Department of Administrative Security (DAS) – had been the subject of earlier controversies during the Uribe administration.
 The President’s appointed director, Jorge Noguera, had drawn up death lists of trade unionists for the paramilitaries and ordered DAS agents to:

 - engage in joint operations with paramilitaries.

 - provide paramilitaries with intelligenceon government opponents and advance warning of operations against their drug-trafficking activities.